Rufus For Real

 These French dip sliders are flexible, forgiving, and easy to adapt depending on how you’re cooking or who you’re feeding.

-• Swap the Cheese — Provolone is classic, but Swiss, mozzarella, or even white cheddar melt beautifully and work just as well.
+• Swap the cheese: Provolone is classic, but Swiss, mozzarella, or white cheddar all melt well.

 A few simple tips to make these French dip sliders absolutely next-level.